 As part of the challenge, I’ve been encouraged to set a target to work towards.
 My goal is to have some money left over at the end of the month to put towards an overnight family trip to a well-known theme park for Xander’s birthday in March.
 We normally manage to save a little each month and are really rather boring with our expenditure – although we could do with being a lot more so as far as splashing the cash on wine is concerned – so I’m hoping that we’ll still manage to put some money aside.

 The Great British Budget campaign is open to anyone to join in and people are actively encouraged to give it a go.
 And why not eh?
 Apparently, two thirds of people in the UK don’t budget and, if you consider that 18% of us are said to be feeling the strain of household debt, it’s difficult to come up with an argument against knuckling down and keeping control of your finances.

 We’ve always been ultra-dull and kept a spreadsheet of our monthly bills to keep an eye on things, but another option is Your Wealth’s Money Hub app.
 There’s a free version as well as a premium one – which lets you securely pull in live expenditure data from your bank account.
 I’ve used the free one and can vouch for how simple but helpful it is.
 It allows you to plot your finances, set goals and keep track of them.
 It’s very nifty and a lot less faff than flicking between online bank statements and Excel.

-You can join in with the campaign by signing up here.
-It doesn’t cost anything, but could ultimately save you money, so I reckon it’s well worth a go.
+It doesn’t cost anything to join the campaign, but could ultimately save you money, so I reckon it’s well worth a go.
 Why not give it a crack yourself?